stivetedom/Game_of_file-Tedom_Stive-CDOF2/README.md

 # Game_of_file-Tedom_Stive-CDOF2
 The famous game by mathematician John Horton Conway.
 To make it console based, you can use spaces for dead cells and # for live cells.
-# Game_of_file-Tedom_Stive-CDOF2
-The famous game by mathematician John Horton Conway.
-To make it console based, you can use spaces for dead cells and # for live cells.
-# Game of Life Project

 ### Game of Life Overview:
 Objective: